Carl Friedrich Goerdeler: Early life and career

 During the First World War, Goerdeler served as a junior officer on the Eastern Front, rising to the rank of captain.
 From February 1918 he worked as part of the German military government in Minsk.
 After the war ended, Goerdeler served on the headquarters of the XVII Army Corps based in Danzig (now Gdańsk in Poland).
 In June 1919, Goerdeler submitted a memorandum to his superior, General Otto von Below, calling for the destruction of Poland as the only way to prevent territorial losses on Germany's eastern borders.

 After his discharge from the German Army, Goerdeler joined the ultraconservative German National People's Party (DNVP).
 Like most other Germans, Goerdeler strongly opposed the Versailles Treaty of 1919, which forced Germany to cede territories to the restored Polish state.
 In 1919, before the exact boundaries of the Polish-German border were determined, he suggested restoring West Prussia to Germany.
 Despite his strong hostile feelings towards Poland, Goerdeler played a key role during the 1920 Polish–Soviet War in breaking a strike by Danzig dockers, who wished to shut down Poland's economy by closing its principal port.
 He thought that Poland was a less undesirable neighbour than Bolshevik Russia.

 In 1922, Goerdeler was elected as mayor (Bürgermeister) of Königsberg (now Kaliningrad, Russia) in East Prussia and later, on 22 May 1930, as mayor of Leipzig.
 During the Weimar Republic era (1918-1933), Goerdeler was widely regarded as a hard-working and outstanding municipal politician.

 On 8 December 1931, Chancellor Heinrich Brüning, a personal friend, appointed Goerdeler as Reich Price Commissioner and entrusted him with the task of overseeing his deflationary policies.
 The sternness with which Goerdeler administered his task as Price Commissioner made him a well-known figure in Germany.
 Later he resigned from the DNVP because its leader, Alfred Hugenberg, was a committed foe of the Brüning government.

 In the early 1930s, Goerdeler became a leading advocate of the viewpoint that the Weimar Republic had failed, as shown by the Great Depression, and that a conservative revolution was needed to replace democracy.

-After the downfall of the Brüning government in 1932, Goerdeler was considered as a potential Chancellor.
+After the downfall of the Brüning government in 1932, Goerdeler was considered a potential Chancellor.
 General Kurt von Schleicher sounded him out for the post but eventually Franz von Papen was chosen instead.

-After the fall of Brüning's government on 30 May 1932, Brüning himself recommended Goerdeler to President Paul von Hindenburg as his successor.
+After the fall of Brüning's government on 30 May 1932, Brüning recommended Goerdeler to President Paul von Hindenburg as his successor.
 Hindenburg rejected Goerdeler because of his former membership of the DNVP.
-(From 1928, under the leadership of Alfred Hugenberg, the DNVP had waged a vituperative campaign against Hindenburg and had even labeled him as one of the "November Criminals" who had allegedly "stabbed Germany in the back" in 1918.
+(From 1928, under the leadership of Alfred Hugenberg, the DNVP had waged a vituperative campaign against Hindenburg and had even labelled him as one of the "November Criminals" who had allegedly "stabbed Germany in the back" in 1918.
 As a result, by 1932, no current or even former member of the DNVP was acceptable to Hindenburg as chancellor.)

 The fall of Brüning led to Goerdeler's resignation as Price Commissioner.
 Later in 1932, Goerdeler refused an offer to serve in Papen's cabinet.